rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-resources-setup/kubernetes-and-docker-registries.md

 :::note Prerequisite:

-You must have a [private registry](https://docs.docker.com/registry/deploying/) available to use.
+// You must have a [private registry](https://docs.docker.com/registry/deploying/) available to use.
+// Need appropriate replacement link

 :::